jposada202020/MicroPython_PCA9685/README.rst

     :alt: Code Style: Black

 MicroPython Driver for the PCA9685
 This include the a servo helper.
-This library is taken from the adafruit_circuitpython_motor library and adapted to MicroPython.
+The servo helper is taken from the adafruit_circuitpython_motor library and adapted to MicroPython.

 If you are interested in a great MicroPython PCA9685 library take a look at